putrobudi/learn-php-7/notes.md

     Closures and functions have the same speed.
 Yes, you can use them all over your scripts.

 As @Mytskine pointed out probably the best in-depth explanation is the RFC for closures.
 (Upvote him for this.)

+## Arrow functions passes closures without the use clause

+Short closures, also called arrow functions, are a way of writing shorter functions in PHP.
+This notation is useful when passing closures to functions like array_map or array_filter.